nikit0ns/Editor_Photos_Bot/README.md

 # @Editor_Photos_Bot - Telegram Bot

-- :military_helmet: The convenient tool for quick and high-quality editing of your photos right in Telegram.
+- :framed_picture: The convenient tool for quick and high-quality editing of your photos right in Telegram.
 - :books: The `OpenCV` and `Pillow` libraries for photo processing are connected here.
 - :open_file_folder: The Bot has two commands: `/start` , `/help`.
 - :lock: The Telegram Bot Status: Doesn't Work On Hosting.